Amber Cronin is an Australian cross-disciplinary artist whose work spans sculpture, drawing, installation, performance and social interventions.

 Her history with The Mill exemplifies her interest in audience driven works and she approaches making as an independent artist through the structure of contemporary production.

 Amber’s visual arts research is rooted in performative and sculptural gestures that engage the audience through the connection of memory, time and space.
-Everyday actions such as weaving, sewing or sleeping are transformed into mediative sites of ritual activity.
+Everyday actions such as weaving, sewing or sleeping are transformed into meditative sites of ritual activity.

 A respected voice within the local/national and international arts industry, she regularly consults with government on policy and cultural immersion within existing frameworks.